Energy efficiency regimes

 Plastic injection moulding is also included in our CCA, as an Energy Intensive activity.

-Please note certain metallurgical processes (eg castings, press shops) from 1 April 2013 will be eligible for a 100% discount on the CCL.
+Please note certain metallurgical processes (eg castings, press shops) are eligible for a 100% discount on the CCL.
 Please contact SMMT for more details.

 Eligible areas should be fully submetered, to ensure accurate data reporting.